spatie/laravel-query-builder/UPGRADING.md

 This version adds support for Laravel 9 and drops support for all older version.

-The public API was not changed, so you'll be able to upgrade without making any changes.
+Appending attributes to a query was removed to make package maintenance easier.
+The rest of the public API was not changed, so you'll be able to upgrade without making any changes.

 ## From v3 to v4